 We co-commission a Christmas show for under 7s with the Albany in Deptford, and a February half term show with The Civic in Barnsley.
 Details of these opportunities will appear here on our opportunities page.

-Our family shows are usually booked around 12 months ahead.
-If you are an interested in being part of this programme, please email details to Annabel Turpin.
+Our family shows are usually booked at least 12 months ahead.
+If you are interested in being part of this programme, please email details to Annabel Turpin.